 Originally called Longacre Square, in 1904 this neighborhood became known as Times Square.
 It is often debated as to whether it was at the bidding of New York Times owner Alfred Ochs when the New York Times headquarters were built on 42nd Street where Broadway and 7th Avenue meet or whether the owners of the independently owned subways in the neighborhood made the change happen.
-Nineteen hundred and four was an important one in the history of Times Square, as it was then that the first New Year's Eve celebration was held there.
+The year 1904 was an important one in the history of Times Square, as it was then that the first New Year's Eve celebration was held there.

-Over 26 million people visit Times Square each year, some to attend the areas many Broadway shows, some to dine, and all experience the glowing lights and energy of this famed area.
+More than 26 million people visit Times Square each year, some to attend the area's many Broadway shows, others to dine, and all to experience the glowing lights and energy of this famed area.

 Wondering what to do when you visit Times Square?
-Here are 8 of the best things to do in Times Square.
+Here are eight of the best things to do in Times Square.

 Times Square Architecture

 The advertising (the first electric billboard was erected in 1917) overwhelms most of the architectural aspects of the area.
 The facade of the most famous building, 1 Times Square, is covered in billboard advertisements.

 One of the best ways to check out the area is by taking an informational (and fun!) tour.
 To learn fun facts about the past, try the Historic Times Square tour with Big Onion.
 Other great options include: 42nd Street Tour with Paul Rush Walks, the self-guided Walkin' Broadway audio tour, and Times Square Exposé, a free walking tour on Fridays at noon.

 Times Square is filled with many casual restaurant chains as well as upscale restaurants for the theater crowd.
 Before a show, grab a table at Toloache, a delicious Mexican eatery, or Danji for Korean cuisine.
 One of the most iconic restaurants in Times Square is Carmine's, an Italian institution that's been open since 1992.